 The redevelopment represents one of the most significant opportunities for community-building in Ottawa.
 But it wouldn’t have been possible without the involvement of the Algonquins of Ontario.
 Their collaboration on Wateridge Village is enabled by a participation agreement, signed in 2010, providing the framework for their ongoing relationship and the realization of mutual benefits as the community is developed.
 In particular, the agreement calls for AOO engagement at all stages of the site’s development.

-“Wateridge Village is as much about building one of the most viable communities in Ottawa as it is about integrating the Algonquins of Ontario culture,” says Chris Millier, Canada Lands’ senior director of real estate in the National Capital Region and Atlantic.
+“Wateridge Village is as much about building one of the most viable communities in Ottawa as it is about integrating the Algonquins of Ontario culture,” says Mary Jarvis, Canada Lands’ director of real estate in the National Capital Region.
 “We have the opportunity here to create something that’s a celebration of the past, present and future, and that doesn’t happen every day.
 We’re humbled by the positive response we’ve received from the community and City officials, and we’re really impressed with the progress made so far.”

 Today, Wateridge Village is one of Ottawa’s most sought-after communities.
 Canada Lands and the Algonquins of Ontario have partnered with award-winning builders to develop quality houses that Ottawans can be proud to call home.
 More than 800 residents currently live in the community where they enjoy more than 800 newly planted trees, two built parks (with a third on the way soon), walking trails and cycling paths.
 At completion, Wateridge Village is expected to have 10,000 residents, 10 playgrounds, ponds, open and green space and natural areas, the latter of which will account for about 25 per cent of the total site.